vue-interface/middleware/docs/README.md

 # Middleware

-An extendible middleware plugin for VueRouter.
+An extensible Middleware component for VueRouter that closely mimic's Laravel's route middleware.

 [[toc]]